Victortimbwa/AirBnB_clone_v3/README.md

 # AirBnB Clone - The Console
-The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
-The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
-A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.
+The console marks the initial phase of the AirBnB project at Holberton School, encompassing essential concepts of higher-level programming.
+The overarching aim of the AirBnB project is to ultimately deploy a server mirroring the functionality of the AirBnB website (HBnB).
+Within this segment, a command interpreter is developed to efficiently manage objects for the AirBnB (HBnB) website.

 #### Functionalities of this command interpreter:
 * Create a new object (ex: a new User or a new Place)